bluedrop-learning-networks/eslint-config-bluedrop/README.md

 1. Ensure you have installed the dependencies from General Setup
 1. `npm install --save-dev eslint-plugin-jest`
 1. Add `"extends": ["bluedrop", "bluedrop/config/jest"]` to your ESLint config file

-### eslint-config-bluedrop/config/jsdoc

-An extension of `eslint-config-bluedrop` that adds support for JSDoc.

-1. Ensure you have installed the dependencies from General Setup
-1. `npm install --save-dev eslint-plugin-jsdoc`
-1. Add `"extends": ["bluedrop", "bluedrop/config/jsdoc"]` to your ESLint config file

 ### eslint-config-bluedrop/config/mocha